gratipay/gratipay.com/www/about/policies/terms-of-service.md

 Copyright Policy.

-    * Fraud or impersonation, including any use of the Service to impersonate or deceive others (but excluding parody).
+    * Fraud or impersonation, including any use of the Service to impersonate or deceive others.
 Contests or promotions that violate any applicable law or regulation, or that suggest in any way that Gratipay is involved in or responsible for the activity.

 1. Gratipay's Service Providers

-  1. Gratipay partners with third-party payment processors (such as Braintree) for payment processing.
-When you use these partners' services to make or receive payments via the Service, you agree to their terms of service.
+  1. Gratipay uses Pound Payments Inc., DBA Balanced ("Balanced") as a third party service provider for payment services (e.g. card acceptance, merchant settlement, and related services).
+By making use of some or all of these payment services on Gratipay you agree to be bound by Balanced's [terms and conditions](https://www.balancedpayments.com/terms) and [privacy policy](https://www.balancedpayments.com/privacy), and hereby consent and authorize us to delegate the authorizations and share the information you provide to us with Balanced to the extent required to provide the payment services to you.
+Balanced may also be contacted directly for payments support either by email at support@balancedpayments.com or by phone at +1 (888) 744-2622.

 1. Nonprofits and Charities using Gratipay